 - Wash apples to remove any wax by soaking in a half gallon of water with 1 cup of white vinegar.
 Dry completely with a dish towel or paper towel.

-- Remove the stem of each apple and insert a wooden dowel or stick into the top, about ¾ of the way through.
+- Remove the stem of each apple and insert a wooden dowel or lollipop stick into the top, about ยพ of the way through.

 Making the Caramel

-- Stir constantly while cooking at a rapid boil.
-Use a candy thermometer to monitor the temperature and cook until it reaches 240 degrees F. Watch closely and do not cook higher than 240 degrees F or the caramel will be too thick for the caramel apples.
+- Stir constantly while cooking at a rapid boil until it reaches 240 degrees F.ย Watch closely andย do not cook higher than 240 degrees F or the caramel will be too thick to dip the caramel apples.

-- Take the caramel off the heat and stir in the salt and the vanilla, then let the caramel cool for about 5 minutes.
+- Take the caramel off the heat and stir in the salt and the vanilla, then let the caramel cool for about 5 minutes before dipping.

 How to Dip Caramel Apples

 - Drizzle melted chocolate on each caramel apple.
-Roll in sprinkles, crushed candy bar or cookies.
+Roll in sprinkles, crushed candy bars, or cookies.

 Storing Caramel Apples

-- Keep in the fridge, loosely covered, for up to 3 days, or enjoy immediately!
+- Keep in the fridge, loosely covered, for up to 1 week.
+Enjoy!

 Nutrition